njcamp-lab/MM_spectra/README.md

 The spectra variables are centered by default and we divide each by its standard deviation to put each spectrum on the same scale.
 All subsequent modeling steps were performed using these centered and scaled spectra variables.

 The standard deviation for the spectra can be derived from the variance (sd=sqrt(variance)) which is contained in `./SpectraData/pca_details-2021-06-01.csv` or derived directly from the scores (e.g. `CoMMpass_follow-up_samples_processing_20210602.nb.html`).

+The scaled spectra variables for the baseline samples are in `./SpectraData/Spectra_Variables_CoMMpass_Baseline_Samples_20210601.csv`

 ### Spectra description

-The bar chart of the variance for the spectra and the spectra barcode plot (Figure 3) were generated using: `plot_spectra_variance_barcodes.Rmd`.
+The bar chart of the variance for the spectra and the spectra barcode plot (Figure 3) were generated using: `plot_spectra_variance_barcodes.html`.

 ## Predictive modeling